 His world is also utterly devoid of decisiveness or action.
 There is always, “time yet for a hundred indecisions,” and “there will be time/To wonder, ‘Do I dare?’ and ‘Do I Dare?’”
 His relations with people are artificial, remote, and standardized for, “there will be time/To prepare a face to meet the faces that you meet;” There will be time for petty self-consciousness too, “They will say: ‘How his hair is growing thin!’” and “They will say: ‘But how his arms and legs are thin!”

-His desire is to do something, to be something or even to become something.
+His desire is to do something, to be some one, or even to become something.
 Just as the Underground Man would like to be an insect, just to be something real and definite, J. Alfred Prufrock would like, “to have been a pair of ragged claws/Scuttling across the floors of silent seas.”

 What I would like to do now is turn around what I have demonstrated about the nature of the profound egocentric, as a literary creation and see what he can reveal about his creator.

 As I have demonstrated throughout my paper, Dostoevsky created his profound egocentrics after his own image.
-If Dostoevsky was a profound egocentric, what does that suggest about him, as an artist and perhaps about the artistic process in general?
+If Dostoevsky was a profound egocentric, what does that suggest about him as an artist and perhaps about the artistic process in general?

 It is my belief that there are two basic methods for creating a literary character.
 Those two methods are the internal and the external.
 With the external approach the artist maintains his own sense of self-identity or I while he is creating his character.
 With the internal approach the creator loses his sense of self-identity and becomes the character while he is creating him.
 There are of course many shades in between – an artist may step out of his internal character to get a more objective look at him, and an artist might try stepping into an external character to get a feel for him.
 There is nothing terribly new about this idea of characters being divisible into internal and external ones, but it is an idea very relevant to the present discussion.